UnconnectedBedna/shrink-backup/README.md

 7. Uses `rsync` to sync filesystems.
 8. Shrinks filesystem on img file if `-a` was used and conditions were met in point 3.
 9. Tries to create autoresize scripts if not disabled with `-e`.
-10. Unounts and removes temp directory and file (file created for rsync log output).
+10. Unmounts and removes temp directory and file (file created for rsync log output).

 To update an existing img file simply use the `-U` option and the path to the img file.<br>
 Example: `sudo shrink-backup -U /path/to/backup.img`